IntersectMBO/cardano-node/doc/stake-pool-operations/keys_and_addresses.md

 > NOTE: Ensure that your node has synced to the current block height which can be checked at [explorer.cardano.org](https://explorer.cardano.org).
 If it is not, you may see an error referring to the Byron Era.

-To query the balance of an address we need a running node and the environment variable `CARDANO_NODE_SOCKET_PATH` set to the path to the node.socket:
+To query the balance of an address we need a running node and the environment variable `CARDANO_NODE_SOCKET_PATH` set to the path of the node.socket:

 ```
 cardano-cli query utxo \